9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Goals for Today**
 - [x] Begin Working on the Intake
-- [x] Gather Equipment for Weekend Meeting
+- [x] Gather Equipment for the Weekend Meetings

 #### **Intake Redesign Building**

-Today we were able to get part of the frame built and the holes marked for drilling out the metal for the high strength axles for our intake.
-This gave us a good basis for knowing what we would need to take home over the weekend, along with a good understanding of how the intake should work and how we should build it.
+Today we were able to get part of the frame built.
+For the intake, we got the holes marked, for drilling out the metal, for the high strength axles.
+This gave us a good basis for knowing what we would need to take home over the weekend.
+It also helped us get a good understanding of how the intake should work and how we should build it.

 #### **Next Meeting**

-We are planning to meet outside of school so we had to gather the equipment we would need ahead of time.
-We found that we would like to spend more time on certain things, like the intake we just decided to redesign.
-We would like to get it done sooner rather than later to allow for more time later to work on other things.
+We are planning to meet outside of school, so we had to gather the equipment, we would need, ahead of time.
+The team decided that we would like to spend more time on certain things, like the intake that we just decided to redesign.
+We would like to get it done sooner rather than later to allow for more time in the future to work on other things.

 #### **End of Entry Thoughts**

-Though we didnt get a lot done on the robot today we were able to get the supplies we need to work on the robot a good deal over the weekend and the work we did get done allowed us to gain a better understanding of the intake that we are hoping to build.
-Tomorrow we will be able to get the high-strength axle holes drilled and then hopefully be able to work on getting the frame mounted to the base and start figuring out driving the axles for the intake.
+Though we didnt get a lot done on the robot today, we were able to get the supplies we need to work on the robot, a good deal, over the weekend The work we did get done allowed us to gain a better understanding of the intake that we are hoping to build.
+Tomorrow we will be able to get the high-strength axle holes drilled, and then hopefully be able to work on getting the frame mounted to the base, and start figuring out driving the axles for the intake.